Polymer/old-docs-site/app/3.0/docs/upgrade.md

 1. Add `importMeta` static getter, if necessary.

-    If you use the `importPath` property in you element's template, you must add a static `importMeta` getter:
+    If you use the `importPath` property in your element's template, you must add a static `importMeta` getter:

     ```js
-    class extends PolymerElement {
+    class A extends PolymerElement {
       static get importMeta() { return import.meta; }
     }
     ```